erasmus-without-paper/ewp-specs-api-registry/README.md

    the Manifest files from EWP Hosts.

  * The Registry Server will validate the manifest files before importing them.
-   This includes the XML Schema validation, and some confirming that any other specific constraints are kept, e.g. related to the security of certificates used.
+   This includes the XML Schema validation, and meeting some other specific constraints (e.g. related to the security of certificates used).
 Note, that each EWP Host can be a subject to additional constraints specific to its own (e.g. EWP Hosts in Poland might be required to cover institutions with `.pl` SCHAC ID suffix only).

- * If validation fails, the server WILL NOT import the new manifest file (and will keep serving the data from the older one).
-It will also attempt to notify the administrator of the EWP Host OR a human maintainer of the Registry Server, so that the problem will be noticed.
+ * If validation fails, the registry MAY attempt to import some of the data (the parts that are valid), but is NOT REQUIRED to.
+The registry MUST attempt to notify the maintainers of the faulty manifest file, and/or the maintainers of the Registry Service itself, so that the problem will be noticed.

- * The Registry Service will understand Discovery Manifest files formatted according to Discovery API [specifications][discovery-api-releases] in versions `3.1.0` **and higher**.
+ * The Registry Service will understand Discovery Manifest files formatted according to Discovery API [specifications][discovery-api-releases] in versions `4.0.0` **and higher**.

 ### Adding a new manifest file